iamadvisory/hellos/README.md

-## hellos - is a light fetch writtne in C
+## hellos - is a light fetch written in C

 ## installing
 ```bash